mr-possible/voting-web-app/README.md

 - Once installed, please keep a note of the `username` and `password` that you setup it with as both will be used in making the connection to the database.

-- Make a database named as `voting_webapp` with a voter table having columns - TODO.
+- Make a database named as `voting_webapp` with a voter table having columns as in `table.sql` in the root location of this project.
+Please use this in order to create the table with correct column names.

 ## Setting up the Admin Service